vyanev1/baby-cry-detection/README.md

 ##### PREDICTION

 It includes all the steps needed to make a prediction on a new signal.
-It reads a new signal (9 second long), it cuts it into 5 overlapping signals (5 second long), it applies the pipeline saved from the training step to make a prediction.
+It reads a new signal, it cuts it into 5 overlapping signals (5 second long), it applies the pipeline saved from the training step to make a prediction.

 The _prediction_ step is performed on a Raspberry Pi 2B.
-Please check [baby_cry_rpi](https://github.com/giulbia/baby_cry_rpi.git) for deployment on Raspberry Pi.

 Code to run this part is included in `rpi_main` and `rpi_methods`.